anna-ssg/anna/site/content/docs.md

 - The markdown content for the site is stored in `content/`.
 It can contain subdirectories along with images as the folder is recursively rendered.
   - The contents of this dir is rendered to the root of `rendered/`
-  - The `notes/` folder holds markdown notes which are rendered by a different process and include various note-specific features
 - Static assets such as fonts are stored in `static/`
 - Scripts are stored in the `scripts/` dir in `static/`
 - The layout of the site is configured using html files in `layout/`